-PREP is University of the Sciences small, diverse learning community that focuses on students who would benefit from academic support and financial assistance.
+PREP is University of the Sciences' small, diverse learning community that focuses on students who would benefit from academic support and financial assistance.

-Because University of the Sciences wants each of our students to maximize their potential as students, we have created the PREP program for students who desire more individualized focus on their development.
+Because University of the Sciences wants each of our students to maximize their potential as students, we have created the PREP program for students who desire a more individualized focus on their development.

 PREP students attend an eight-week summer residential program that takes place on campus the summer following high school graduation.
 The curriculum includes: